wmnsk/go-gtp/gtpv1/README.md

 }
 ```

-When you are manipulating Header, `WithExtensionHeaders` would help you simplify your operation.
+When you are directly manipulating a Header for some reason, `WithExtensionHeaders` would help you simplify your operation.
-Be sure not to call it on a Message, as it returns `*Header`.
+Be sure not to call it on a Message, as it returns `*Header`, not a `Message` interface.

 ```go
 header := message.NewHeader(